Could Solar Energy Make Your Electricity Bill Cheaper?

-Solar is a very exciting renewable energy source.
-It is a clean source of energy that can increasingly be used to produce cheap electricity.
-For example, the price of a photovoltaic (PV) system in Singapore declined by around 80% between 2007 and 2015.
+Solar is a very exciting renewable energy source because it is a clean source of energy that can produce cheap electricity.
+With the rise in popularity, the price of a photovoltaic (PV) system in Singapore declined by around 80% between 2007 and 2015.
 Naturally, the adoption of solar energy has grown rapidly following the decline in cost.
 The total installed capacity of solar photovoltaic (PV) systems connected to the grid in Singapore has more than doubled since the beginning of 2016 from 73.6 MWp to 149.1 MWp at the beginning of 2018.
 In this article, we examine how consumers stand to benefit from the proliferation of solar energy in Singapore.

 Purchasing a PV System: Trim Your Electricity Bill

 First of all, technological developments have allowed individuals to purchase their own PV system for their home or business.
 There are many benefits to purchasing a PV system.
 One example is that it allows you to generate electricity directly and minimise your own electric bill.
 For example, even a small system of about 5-kW, which costs about S$10,000 - S$15,000, could yield hundreds to thousands of dollars in electricity bill savings each year.
-Therefore, the break even point for this sized system tends to be about 10 to 15 years, and could be even faster given that utility prices tend to increase over time.
+Therefore, the break even point for this sized system tends to be about 10 to 15 years, which could even be faster if utility prices increase over time.
 After the break even point, solar panel owners reap further savings for many years.
 Additionally, if your solar PV system generates a surplus of electricity for your home or business, you may even be able to sell this electricity back to the grid.

 It is important to note that the price and payback period of PV systems at your home or business are highly dependent on the size and exposure of your roof.
 You can use SolarPVExchange's handy tools to estimate the costs and benefits of purchasing a solar PV system.
 These estimates are specially tailored to the characteristics of your roof, as well as your current electricity costs.